ishtmeetarora11/lyrics_generator/README.md

 # lyrics_generator
-This mini project predicts the lyrics of the whole song by taking the 3 starting words
+This mini project predicts the lyrics of the whole song by taking the starting word